jacobcassidy/anki-global-extension/README.md

 <!-- TODO: Update README with new design system of using --brand-color-h: xxx; or --brand-color-c: 0; -->

-# Anki Global Features
+# Anki Global Extension

 This project adds advanced features to your [Anki](https://apps.ankiweb.net/) cards that sync across all devices (PC, Web, and Mobile).
-Hence, the name **Anki Global Features**.
+Hence, the name **Anki Global Extension**.

 | Table of Contents             |
 | ----------------------------- |